justin-napolitano/Supreme-Court-Voting-Behavior/book/_build/html/_sources/ideological-preferences.md

 (schubert)=
-# Justices Create Law According to their Ideoligical Preferences
+# Justices Create Law According to their Ideological Preferences
 The Judicial Mind [^mind-1] and The Judicial Mind Revisited [^mind-2] provided the first working attitudinal model of Supreme Court decision making.
 He describes Judicial decision making as dependent upon ideological preferences and the context of facts of the case.

 (schubert-case-study)=